The Hospital Skills Program (HSP)

 The professional development process ensures the development of a formal relationship between the doctor and their supervisor to guide learning and maximise opportunities for mentoring.
 A range of workplace based assessment tools recommended to facilitate constructive and timely feedback on performance.

-The HSP has almost completed a Professional Development Process (PDP) pilot with the team at Sutherland Hospital.
+The HSP has completed the Professional Development Process (PDP) pilot with the team at Sutherland Hospital.

 HSP curriculum modules